 - the names and addresses of the landlords and tenants,

-- a description of the property being rented,
+- a description of the property the landlord is renting,

-- details about the rental that is being charged and the how often payments will be made,
+- details about the rental the landlord charges and the how often the tenant will make payments,

-- the lease period must be specified and any termination notice periods, and
+- the lease period and any termination notice periods, and

-The Act has deemed terms that are automatically included in any residential lease agreement and enforceable in any competent court.
+The Act automatically includes some terms in any residential lease agreement and are enforceable in any competent court.
 These terms may not be waived by the landlord or tenant, which means that neither the landlord not the tenant can agree that these terms will not be included.
 You need to know what these terms are.
 They are part of the lease agreement whether you like it or not.